-The sixth of the Yule Lads comes on the night before the 17th of December.
+The sixth of the Yule Lads comes on the eve of the 17th of December.

-He was known to hide under beds when people used to place their “askur”, a plate used for all meals, under there.
+He was known to hide under beds when people would place their “askur,” a plate used for all meals.
 He then stole the askur and ate from it.